dart-lang/pub/doc/solver.md

 * The second line collapses together the explanations of two incompatibilities (`{foo any, root 1.0.0}` and `{root 1.0.0}`), as described in step 2.ii.
-We never explicitly explain that all versions of `foo` are incompatible with `root`, but the output is still clear.
+We never explicitly explain that every version of `foo` is incompatible with `root`, but the output is still clear.

 ## Branching Error Reporting